zdravkov/kendo-docs/api/dataviz/chart.md

 ### categoryAxis.majorTicks.size `Number`*(default: 4)*

 The axis major tick size.
 This is the length of the line in pixels that is drawn to indicate the tick on the chart.

 ### categoryAxis.majorTicks.visible `Boolean`*(default: true)*

 The visibility of the major ticks.

 ### categoryAxis.minorGridLines `Object`

 Configures the minor grid lines.
 These are the lines that are an extension of the minor ticks through the body of the chart.

 Note that minor grid lines are not visible by default, therefore none of these settings will take effect with the minor grid lines visibility being set to **true**.

-#### Example

-    $("#chart").kendoChart({
-        categoryAxis: {
-            minorGridLines: {
-                // set visible to true
-                visible: true,
-                // set width to 2 pixels
-                width: 2,
-                // set the color to a dark blue
-                color: "#336699"
-            }
-        },
-        ...
-    });

 ### categoryAxis.minorGridLines.color `String`*(default: "black")*